 If you want to play Dead by Daylight, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Dead by Daylight has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Dead by Daylight which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.